ifechukwuobiezue/Solana-gas-fee-tracker/README.md

 ```

 ### 3. Set Up the Backend
-The backend is powered by Express.js and receives webhooks.
-You also need ngrok to expose the server to the internet for testing purposes.
+The backend is powered by Express.js and receives webhooks from webhook.
+So go to your quicknode dashbaord and create stream, the stream destination will be your express webhook route.

 Start the Express server: